THE STORY OF THE 1930s YELLOW COACH AMERICAN DOUBLE-DECKERS

 After the war the double-deck fleets in New York and Chicago came under increasing pressure.
 Reduced ridership meant that the high seating capacity was unnecessary, and slow boarding and poor acceleration continued to hinder operation.
 The new single-deckers were economical and powerful, and the big double-deckers looked worn out after years of intensive service.
 In New York this was not helped by the decision in 1947 to fit a blanking panel across the lower half of the upper deck front windows to prevent passengers falling out.

 General Motors (the Yellow Coach brand went in 1943) pressed ahead with production of a 40 foot long single-deck bus suitable for service almost everywhere.
 Chicago Motor Coach purchased 260 examples between 1945 and 1948, plus 100 TD-55s, many of which were bought specially to replace the double-deckers.
 Fifth Avenue had built up a fleet of 81 GM, Mack and White 40 footers by 1952, plus over 150 new 35 foot long GMs.
-Double-deck service ended in Chicago on 25th July 1950 and the last FACCo example was retired on 27th April 1953.
+Double-deck service ended in Chicago on 5th July 1950 and the last FACCo example was retired on 27th April 1953.
 The future was with big single-deckers.

-Not many examples passed on to other operators.
+Not many passed on to other operators.
 Two 735s ran in Philadelphia, and a further seventeen went to two small operators in New York and New Jersey.
+Coast Cities Coaches took 14 retired Chicago 720 examples.
 Three or four were apparently preserved, including Fifth Avenue number 2124, the very last model 735.
-This is maintained by the New York City Transit Authority and in November 2007 I got the opportunity to inspect it at a bus depot in Brooklyn.
+Fifth Avenue 2015 apparently went to the Museum of Transport in St Louis, but its status is unknown.

-The overall impression is of a very ingenious design that produced a bus that was striking to look at and airy and spacious inside – and certainly a long way ahead of its time.
+The overall impression was of a very ingenious design that produced a bus that was striking to look at and airy and spacious inside – and certainly a long way ahead of its time.
 Considering they were so advanced, bus 2124 and its compatriots did well to last from the 1930s up to as late as 1953.
 Some would have been fifteen or even seventeen years old when they were retired, and their service life included very intensive service through the war years when overcrowding was commonplace and maintenance limited.

 One interesting sidelight on this story is the appearance of these buses in Hollywood films.
 The solitary model 706 prototype found its way to California in 1945 and appeared in at least three popular movies.
 On The Town is a 1949 musical set in New York.
 Early in the film is a short location shot with model 735s in service at Columbus Circle.
 A later dance sequence was filmed in Hollywood and features the prototype model 706 in Fifth Avenue livery driving away from us behind Frank Sinatra, Gene Kelly and the other stars.